Mulled Wine to Enjoy the Holidays

 Where does the tradition with drinking mulled wine come from, though?

-We will tell you all about it below and give you a yummy recipe of mulled wine that is easy-to-prepare for the holidays.
+Well, we are here to tell you all about it and give you a yummy recipe of mulled wine that is easy-to-prepare for the holidays.

 The origin of mulled wine

-The drinking of warm wine with different kinds of spices dates to Ancient Greece where hippocras apparently was the name of their version of ‘mulled wine’.
+The drinking of warm wine with different kinds of spices dates to Ancient Greece, where hippocras was apparently their version of ‘mulled wine’.
 It was a way to not let anything go to waste, not even the wine.

 The Romans were of the same praxis to not let anything go to waste and, therefore, also added spices to heated wine to make it nicer to drink.
 Being the fervent travelers that they were, the Romans brought the custom to boil wine and add spices with them to other parts of Europe that they conquered.